pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/2-understand-gotos.md

 print(f"theta: {round(reachy.mobile_base.odometry['theta'], 1)}")
 ```

-Let's do the same movement by adding a timetout to the forward goto:
+Let's do the same movement by adding a timeout to the forward goto:
 ```python
 # Set back the robot in position 0
 reachy.mobile_base.goto(x=0, y=0, theta=0)